Roahhh/main/docs/UserGuide.md

 It will have a start time 30 Oct 7pm and end time 30 Oct 9.30pm.
 ```

+> A task cannot have a deadline and a event time at the same time.
+A wrong start and end time might be saved.

 ##### Date Time Format
 How do you specify the `<deadline>`, `<start-time>` and `<end-time>`?
 Agendum supports a wide variety of date time formats.
 Combine any of the date format and time format below.
 Note that the date/time formats are not case sensitive.